younitydev/nagios-docker/README.md

 1- Local development using dockers and/or docker-compose.

-2- Build the Docker Image.
+2- Build the Docker image.

 3- Push the Image to the registry.